How I Discovered My Creative Process For Painting

 I Remain Myself

 When I begin with a new painting on canvas, I prepare it from the core of my heart and soul.
 There are many styles of painting and within each there is the "voice of the artist."
-This is where I want to stay because it's detrimental to our creativity to try and be like another person.
-We can use their techniques, but our style should be our own.
+This is where I want to stay because it's detrimental to the creative process to copy other artists style or even a picture exactly.
+We can use the techniques of others, but our style should be our own.
 If not, we will never be completely satisfied or happy with our work.

 We all have special gifts or talents, and of course, many people have the same type of gifts.
 But every person has a specific way in which they disperse or express that gift.
 Being an artist is no different.
-For example there 6 specific spider webs characteristic of the different spider species with 3 other web designs used for specific purposes.
+For example, there are 6 specific spider web characteristic of the different spider species with 3 other web designs used for specific purposes among all spider species.

 Each specie of spiders has a built-in format to use their signature web.
-But humans can go farther into the deepest part of their being to develop their unique style, rather than trying to be like every artist they love or admire.
-Fitting into a common format of art, like the webs identically made by spiders of a certain species, will destroy an artists creativity.
+But humans can go farther into the deepest part of their beings to develop their unique style instead of copying the artists they love or admire.
+Fitting into a common format of art, like the webs identically made by spiders of a certain species will destroy an artists creativity.

 So, in no way am I demeaning spiders, even though I don't like to share my space with them, I'm only pointing out that we have been given the freedom from within to create with unique imaginations.